AWS D1.1:2025 · Table 5.11 · Category C

 Why This Preheat for A633 Gr.E with FCAW

 Highest-strength A633 grade at 60 ksi yield requiring Category C preheat.
 The higher strength level of this steel places it in Category C of Table 5.11, which carries elevated preheat requirements compared to Category B grades.
-At 225°F minimum with FCAW, the preheat ensures the cooling rate stays slow enough to prevent hydrogen-induced cracking in this higher-hardenability material.
-Category C steels demand careful attention to interpass temperature control throughout the weld sequence.
+At 225°F minimum with FCAW, flux-cored wire in FCAW provides a combination of deoxidizers and low-moisture flux formulations that control hydrogen, but the preheat must still ensure the cooling rate stays slow enough to prevent hydrogen-induced cracking in this higher-hardenability material.

 Typical Applications for A633 Gr.E